classic-k/salonEx/notes.md

 Use cors rule to restrict API access

 Set default CSP and other headers
-Map Loading And Dashboard for users and owners
+Map Loading And Dashboard for users and owners Update redis DB When new salon is added Booking Form and test map page